kdonthi/EvenlySpacedNumbers/README.md

 like ```print(optimalSubsample(list(range(100)),10))```
 or ```print(optimalSubsample([1,2,3,4,5],3)```.

-Make sure the second parameter (an integer), "N", is <= to the length of your first parameter (a list).
-Also, the first and last number of the list provided are always in the resulting list (make N >= 2).
+Make sure the second parameter (an integer), "N", is <= to the length of your first parameter (a list) and >= 2 (the first and last number of the list provided are always in the resulting list.)